rapidsai/ucx-split-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `ucx, ucx-proc` can be installed with:
+Once the `conda-forge` channel has been enabled, `ucx, ucx-proc, ucx-py` can be installed with:

 ```
-conda install ucx ucx-proc
+conda install ucx ucx-proc ucx-py
 ```

 It is possible to list all of the versions of `ucx` available on your platform with: